A journey through Leonard Cohen’s poetry, songs, and prayers

 The songs are performed in English or in Hebrew, (translated by Kobi Meidan, Shlomi Shaban, Suf Amichay and Avraham Cohen, among others) in a theatrical presentation delineating the life story, roots, quests and yearnings of this wonderful creative artist.

-The première performance was held in September 2017 as part of the Tenth Piyut Festival at Beit Avi Chai, Jerusalem.
+and the première performance was held there in September 2017 as part of the Tenth Piyut Festival.

 Avraham Cohen – Vocals, Narration, Guitar, Harmonica

 Yankale Segal – Arrangements and Musical Production, Bass Guitar, Acoustic Guitar, Vocals

 Bat-Chen Edri – Vocals

 Yogev Levi – Ney (Arabic Flute), Keyboard, Guitar, Vocals